blachawk/SymfonyBlack/README.md

 ### Get Bootstrap 4

-* From the terminal get Bootstrap 4 via npm `npm i -D boostrap` then import it `import  'bootstrap';` into our assets/js/app.js file.
+* From the terminal get Bootstrap 4 via npm `npm i -D bootstrap`

+* Import it into our assets/js/app.js file like so - `import  'bootstrap';`

 * Tweak your Twig template(s) to be BS4 compatible.